JohnPRed/SDK4FPGA/README.md

-To build the prototyping setup, the FPGA configuration file, named *bitstream*, as well the software application running on the microprocessor have to built:
+To build the prototyping setup, the FPGA configuration file, named *bitstream*, as well the software application running on the microprocessor have to be built:

 1. Run Vivado TCL shell
-2. type: *vivado -mode tcl -source ip_prototype_build.tcl*  to build the FPGA configuration file **NOTE: this phase can take several minutes depending on the complexity of the algorithm**
+2. type: *vivado -mode tcl -source ip\_prototype\_build.tcl*  to build the FPGA configuration file **NOTE: this phase can take several minutes depending on the complexity of the algorithm**
 3. Implementation reports including algorithm execution time (expressed in clock cycles), silicon resources and power consumption estimation are available *ip\_prototype/build/reports* folder
 4. When Vivado Design Suite software has completed the building process, the software application running on the microprocessor has to be built as well.
 However, building the latter application requires a few manual steps. **At the moment is not available any scripts that automates them.
 It would be nice to have one.** Please refer to [ICL SDK4FPGA Ethernet server configuration user guide](doc/SDK4FPGA_ethernet_server_configuration_user_guide.md) for a detailed description.